tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {{server-certificate-selection}} and {{key-share}} describe the appropriate rules.

-Clients offering support for SHA-1 for TLS 1.2 servers MUST do so by listing those hash/signature pairs as the lowest priority (listed after all other pairs in the supported_signature_algorithms vector).
+Clients offering support for SHA-1 for backwards compatibility MUST do so by listing those hash/signature pairs as the lowest priority (listed after all other pairs in the supported_signature_algorithms vector).
 TLS 1.3 servers MUST NOT offer a SHA-1 signed certificate unless no valid certificate chain can be produced without it (see {{server-certificate-selection}}).

+The signatures on certificates that are self-signed or certificates that are trust anchors are not validated since they begin a certification path (see
+{{RFC5280}}, Section 3.2).
+A certificate that begins a certification path MAY use a hash or signature algorithm that is not advertised as being supported in the signature_algorithms extension.

 Note: TLS 1.3 servers MAY receive TLS 1.2 ClientHellos which do not contain this extension.
 If those servers are willing to negotiate TLS 1.2, they MUST